 8. How quickly will you reply?

 I do my best to reply to all my emails every 24-hours (on business days), but I don't guarantee it.
 Usually I'll reply more quickly.
+If I'm traveling (I often go on vacation), it might take longer than 24-hours.

-However, if you don't receive a reply within 24-hours, I hereby grant you 100% permission to reply to your own email, and say something like “Ping on this!”
+If you don't receive a reply within 24-hours, I hereby grant you 100% permission to reply to your own email, and say something like “Ping on this!”
 You never know if your email got lost in my inbox.
 It gets crowded sometimes.

 I have zero negative thoughts about anyone who pings me on an email I didn't reply to yet. :) In fact, I really appreciate it.